AshFromAvalon/vinted-front/README.md

 ## Demo

-Front end is hosted on Netlify and available, [click here to try it](https://thomas-lebihan-vinted-front.netlify.app/).
+Front end is hosted on Netlify: [click here to try it](https://thomas-lebihan-vinted-front.netlify.app/).

 #### Product page